mach-composer/mach-composer-cli/docs/src/howto/commercetools/store-vars.md

 # Parse store variables and secrets

-When [integrating with commercetools](../../topics/integrations/commercetools.md) MACH Composer makes it possible to define
+When [integrating with commercetools](../../topics/integrations/commercetools.md) MACH composer makes it possible to define
 [store specific variables and secrets](../../topics/integrations/commercetools.md).

 You could have for example the following configuration